benedictfischer09/border_crosser_ruby/README.md

 There is nothing stopping applications written in Python, Go, or any other langague from picking up the identifier and following this simple protocol.

-Custom HTTP header: X-Distributed-Tracing
+Custom HTTP header: X-Border-Crosser
-Custom kafka header: X-Distributed-Tracing
+Custom kafka header: X-Border-Crosser

 More suppport for popular messaging tools like kinesis and sns are under investigation.